RanMd/winbar.nvim/README.md

 The features are inspired by VSCode behaviour, some code is borrowed from bufferline, thanks for that 🙏.

 ## Thanks
-thanks to ramilito for creating the plugin
+Thanks to ramilito for creating this plugin and for focusing on efficiency.
+That emphasis is what led to trying it, and it even resulted in forking the project.
 [original plugin](https://github.com/Ramilito/winbar.nvim/tree/main)